ManimCommunity/manim/docs/source/contributing/testing.rst

 #.
 Graphical unit tests:
    Because ``manim`` is a graphics library, we test frames.
 To do so, we create test scenes that render a specific feature.
-   When pytest runs, it compares some frames (either 6 per seconds or only the last one) to a control data; If it matches, the tests pass.
+   When pytest runs, it compares the result of the test to the control data, either at 6 fps or just the last frame.
+If it matches, the tests pass.
 If the test and control data differ, the tests fail.
 You can use ``--show_diff`` flag with ``pytest`` to visually see the differences.